ogarokpeter/gene_network_sirius_2019/README.md

 # gene_network_sirius_2019

-Repository for source code for gene network topology reconstruction project.
-Sochi Sirius, Yandex, 2019.
+The repository for source code of the gene network topology reconstruction project.

+Done as a project during Yandex Project Workshop, Sochi Sirius, 2019.